Eldon Bargewell

-Major General Eldon Arthur Bargewell (August 13, 1947 – April 29, 2019) was a United States Army General officer.
+Major General Eldon Arthur Bargewell (August 13, 1947 – April 29, 2019) was a United States Army officer.
 He served as commander of the U.S. Army's Delta Force unit.

 Early life and education

+Bargewell was born in Hoquiam, Washington and graduated from Hoquiam High School in 1965, enlisting in the United States Army in 1967.

+Military career

-Bargewell was born in Hoquiam, Washington and graduated from Hoquiam High School in 1965, enlisting in the U.S. Army in 1967.
-He completed the Special Forces Qualification Course in 1968.
-During the Vietnam War Bargewell was accepted into MACV-SOG where he served at the "Command And Control North (CCN)" Forward Operating Base 4 at Da Nang and served as Non-Commissioned Officer Team Leader for Reconnaissance Team "Viper" (all CCN teams were named for states or snakes).
+Bargewell enlisted in the United States Army in 1967 and completed the Special Forces Qualification Course in December 1967.
+Bargewell was assigned to 6th and 7th Special Forces Groups before receiving assignment to South Vietnam.
+During the Vietnam War Bargewell was accepted into MACV-SOG where he served at the "Command And Control North (CCN)" Forward Operating Base 4 at Da Nang and served as Non-Commissioned Officer Team Leader for Reconnaissance Team "Viper" (all CCN teams were named for states or snakes) completing missions in Laos.
 While serving with CCN, Bargewell earned the Distinguished Service Cross in September 1971 for his actions in combat in saving his team and getting them to safety.
+Bargewell later received assignment to 10th Special Forces Group at Fort Devens, Massachusetts.